-All requests for covered services requiring prior authorization must be submitted to the UMC for medical necessity determination.
-Nationally accredited, evidence-based, medically appropriate criteria, such as InterQual, or other medical appropriateness criteria approved by BMS, is utilized for reviewing medical necessity of services requested.
-Prior authorization is requested via the BMS UMC web-based portal.
+All requests for covered services requiring prior authorization must be submitted to the appropriate UMC for medical necessity determination.
+Nationally accredited, evidence-based, medically appropriate criteria, such as InterQual, or other medical appropriateness criteria approved by the BMS, is utilized for reviewing medical necessity of services requested.